Hidden Treasures

 Royal Courts of Justice Legal and Judicial Costume Collection

 This article by our former administrator Victoria Haddock was first published in the Costume Society Newsletter, Autumn 2019 – you can follow our progress on Instagram @legallydressed_rcj.
-In 2018, Zenzie Tinker was delighted to be appointed as the Advisor for Conservation and Display of the Legal Costume Collection at the Royal Courts of Justice in …
+In 2018, Zenzie Tinker was delighted to be appointed as the Advisor for Conservation and Display of the Legal Costume Collection at the …

 Stephen Jones Hats: A Pragmatic Approach to Mounting 160 Objects in 30 Days

 By Ania Golebiowska and Jamie Robinson The Royal Pavilion is rather extraordinary; a celebration of styles from across the globe with no discernible links.
 The Prince Regent’s ‘Pleasure Palace’ is purportedly the first case of interior design existing outside of architecture.
-George IV employed the theatre designer John Nash to transform the grounds during 1815-1820, …
+George IV employed the theatre designer John Nash to …